 Patients with fibromyalgia can experience widespread pain, fatigue, anxiety, sleep disorders, and a low quality of life.
 Their doctors often prescribe antidepressants to them to raise the levels of feel-good hormones like serotonin and norepinephrine in their bodies.
 This alleviates chronic pain, but the downside is that these medications can come with a slew of side effects that can aggravate an already aching body, such as constipation, dizziness, nausea and vision problems.

-Although Reiki is used quite often to address the root cause of fibromyalgia, as the transfer of universal energy to patients has helped many recuperate and return to their normal lives, some conventional medical doctors are sceptical of its efficacy and do not rely solely on anecdotal reports.
+Although Reiki is used quite often to address the root cause of fibromyalgia, as the transfer of universal energy to patients has helped many recuperate and return to their normal lives, many conventional medical doctors are sceptical of its efficacy and do not rely solely on anecdotal reports.

-However, a study involving 50 patients conducted by a research university in Bursa, Turkey (Çinar, et al.) could assist them in determining whether or not Reiki treatments can help with fibromyalgia.
+However, a study involving 50 patients conducted by a research university in Bursa, Turkey (Çinar, et al.) could assist them in determining whether or not Reiki treatments can assist with fibromyalgia.
 The study, titled "Evaluation of the Impacts of Reiki Touch Therapy on Patients Diagnosed With Fibromyalgia Who Are Followed in the Pain Clinic" and published in January 2022, assigned 25 patients to the experimental group and the other half to the control group.
 The experimental group received Reiki once a week for four weeks from a qualified Reiki practitioner, while the control group received sham Reiki from an anesthesiologist.

 Based on the information collected from the participants using the Visual Analog Scale, Information Form, McGill-Melzack Pain Questionnaire, State-Trait Anxiety Inventory and Short Form-36, to assess their pain and anxiety levels, those who received Reiki reported significantly less pain in the second and fourth weeks than those who did not.
 Researchers also noticed an improvement in their physical health, energy levels and mental wellbeing.